+'''

-- (i) race,
+(i) race,

-- (ii) gender,
+(ii) gender,

-- (iii) gender identity,
+(iii) gender identity,

-- (iv) religion,
+(iv) religion,

-- (v) sexual orientation,
+(v) sexual orientation,

+-(vi) ethnicity and,

-- (vi) ethnicity and national origin, or
+(vii) national origin, and

-- (vii) disability.
+(viiviii) disability.

-- (4) Crimes must be recorded by location. (i) An institution must specify whether each of the crimes recorded under paragraph (c)(1) of this section occurred--
+(45) Crimes must be recorded by location. (i) An

+institution must specify whether each of the crimes recorded

+under paragraph (c)(1) of this section occurred--

-- (A) On campus,
+(A) On campus,

-- (B) In or on a noncampus building or property, or
+(B) In or on a noncampus building or property, or

-- (C) On public property.
+(C) On public property.

-- (ii) An institution must identify, of the crimes that occurred on-campus, the number that took place in dormitories or other residential facilities for students on campus.
+(ii) An institution must identify, of the crimes that

+occurred on-campus, the number that took place in dormitories or

+other residential facilities for students on campus.

-- (iii) In or on a noncampus building or property.
+(iii) In or on a noncampus building or property.

-- (iv) On public property.
+(iv) On public property.

-- (5(iii)) When recording incidents of stalking by location, an institution must follow the requirements in paragraph (c)(5) of this section.
+(5(iii) When recording incidents of stalking by location,

+an institution must follow the requirements in paragraph (c)(\frac{56}{6})

+of this section.

+'''

-- (5) Recording incidents of stalking.
+(56) Recording incidents reports of stalking.